jackygu2006/xx_mobile_wallet/README.md

 The Quantum Secured Keyring(QSK) was operated in `lib/service/keyring.dart`, loading `/assets/wasm/sleeve.wasm` and create QSK.

 * Note:
 After `yarn install`, you need to change `js_api/node-modules/@polkadot/types/augment/lookup/types-substrate.d.ts` a little bit.
-Add a element `cmix_root?` into interface `PalletStakingValidatorPrefs`, put the type is `Hash`.
+Add an element `cmix_root?` into interface `PalletStakingValidatorPrefs`, put the type is `Hash`.

 The new `PalletStakingValidatorPrefs` will be like this:
 ```